chrisheninger/freedirtalert/README.md

 # 🆓 🌎 🚨 Free Dirt Alert

 Are you tired of having a super difficult time finding fill dirt?
 Look no further!
-[FreeDirtAlert.com](https://freedirtalert.com) is your one-stop-shop for finding free clean dirt and top soil.
+FreeDirtAlert is your one-stop-shop for finding free clean dirt and top soil.
 Looking for a place to dump fill dirt?
 You can probably find that on this site too.
 The possibilities!

 ## About